 - Use a zip lock tool to dislodge inadvertently installed siding.

-- Also, ensure your siding lines up around corners so that the grooves and pattern of the siding are aligned.
+- Also, make sure the siding lines up around corners, checking to ensure that the grooves and pattern of the siding are aligned.

 - Alternate long and short cuts over one another for a staggered effect.

 - Overlap at a minimum of 1 inch and never more than 2 inches.
 (We recommend a 1 1/2 overlap.)

 Tip: An excessive overlap will constrict movement resulting in waviness or buckling.